|

 Straight

-If you must brush your hair while wet, use a wide tooth comb or wet brush to minimize damage and always start at the ends.
+If you must brush your hair while wet, use a wide-tooth comb or wet brush to minimise damage and always start at the ends.

 Signs Of Over Brushing